rafa-acioly/cerebro-convertcolor/Readme.md

 ## Usage

-In Cerebro, type 'convertColor' followed by the code in RGB or Hexadecimal
+In Cerebro, type the code in RGB or Hexadecimal
-* Press enter to copy the converted code
+* Use arrow keys to move or click/enter to copy the converted code

 ## Installing